aniketyadav197/Laravel-Simple-Book-Crud/README.md

 - View a list of all books.
 - Edit details of existing books.
 - Delete books from the list.
-- (Optional) Search/filter books by title or author.
+- Search/filter books by title or author.
-- (Optional) Authentication using Laravel Breeze or Jetstream.

 ## Requirements

 - PHP >= 8.x
 - Composer
 - MySQL or PostgreSQL database
-- Laravel 10.x (or your version)
+- Laravel 10.x
-- Node.js & npm (for frontend assets)

 ## Installation